There are many reasons why artists should start selling their art online.

 2. Independent Artists Can Reach A Broader Audience

 For many artists, releasing their work online is a way to get more exposure and reach a larger audience.

-The internet gives independent artists the ability to sell their artwork to anyone in the world instead of just local clients.
-Independent artists who release their work online have the potential of reaching millions of people all around the world instead of just a handful or a few hundred.
+The internet allows independent artists to sell their artwork to anyone in the world instead of just local clients.
+Independent artists who release their work online have the potential to reach millions of people all around the world instead of just a handful or a few hundred.

 There are many ways for artists to sell their art online and see more people.

 1. Create an online store.
 This is probably the most common way for artists to sell their work.
 Many platforms, such as Squarespace and Etsy, make it easy to set up a store and sell your art immediately.

 2. Share your artwork on social media.
 Platforms like Instagram and Facebook offer an excellent way for artists to share their work with a large audience.
 Make sure to post photos of your artwork that showcase its beauty and detail.